luisfog/jits/README.md

 5. In your code, encript your JSON message with your "AES key" and "AES iv"

-6. In your code, send a HTTP GET request for "Server"?con="Connection key"
+6. In your code, send a HTTP POST request for "Server"?con="Connection key"

    e.g. www.myJits.com/publisher.php?con=16f90df23806278df65eaa052faba8

    6.1.
-Put your encript JSON in the HTTP GET reques body
+Put your encripted JSON in the HTTP POST request body

 7. Go to the server and see you data